netconstructor/Meraki-Scraper/README.md

 Read through the app.js file.
 Lines 60-100 utilize jQuery to scrape the data from each client page.
 Customize and change the data you collect as needed.

 Lines 100-120 check for the vadality of the data and do something with that data.
 Easily a XHR request can send that data to a web service like exampled in the source.
-Or you can require a module like Mysql or Mongoose to store the data without a middle man.